 Data Collection Worksheet for Costing of Value-Added Product

 Because people will use a variety of spreadsheet software packages to work in the calculators - these observations may be helpful to you.
-If you find additional helpful hints that should be added to this list - please let us know! :)
+If you find additional helpful hints that should be added to this list - please comment at the bottom of this page.

 1. When using online software options just "viewing" you may see the icon for the link to an embedded PDF instruction file .... but once you "Open" the file there may be an error message saying links to external data won't work and that icon for linking to the PDF may not show up anymore.
 Instead - just download that exact PDF instruction file from this page instead!